bam241/bam241.github.io/_projects/NAAREA_DAGMC_mat_assignment.md

 recommendation_text: "Baptiste has been a great partner for the past 3 years (one of the very first at NAAREA's !) :

-- able to teach wisely & pedagogically to junior as well as senior developpers ,
+- able to teach wisely & pedagogically to junior as well as senior developpers,

-- expertly dealing with multiple issues brought to him through many intercourses, concerning both code & physics advanced skills throughout a 'support' contract he had cut with NAAREA's Nuke Department ,
+- expertly dealing with multiple issues brought to him through many intercourses, concerning both code & physics advanced skills throughout a 'support' contract he had cut with NAAREA's Nuke Department,

 - combining both self-reliance & reporting at a good level of details when working on a more massive project

 Baptiste's communication & interpersonal skills are a great strength for his future partners, he will give you a sincere and honest feedback of how it was, how it is, how it should be & how it could be, regarding your obligations & constraints.